THE WORLD IS STILL SO BEAUTIFUL (IST DIE WELT AUCH NOCH SO SCHÖN)

 W. A. Mozart – Stegreif Orchestra – Juri de Marco – Ulrike Schwab

-Attempted rape, stabbing the father, flay the subordinates (all inclusive in only 7 minutes) – we don’t talk about Putin, Trump or Wedel, of course not, but about opera.
-Don Giovanni seems to be the archetype and Mozart’s opera the most virulent, most controversial one to be played at the moment.
-Giovanni stands for what keeps our globe in suspense.
-For GIOVANNI, StegreifOrchester and Neuköllner Oper are working together for the first time, developing and presenting a radically “liberated” musical theatre, free of conductors and sheet music, a mobile production in which singers* and instrumentalists* “merge” and Mozart meets jazz, soul and improvisation.
+Everyone knows him and his myth.
+At his grave we gather, with the memory his stories come to life, with them the mourning community between funeral service, carnival procession and procession.
+For GIOVANNI!, StegreifOrchester and Neuköllner Oper are playing together for the first time, developing and presenting a radically “liberated” musical theatre, free of conductors and sheet music, a mobile production in which singers* and instrumentalists* “merge” and Mozart meets jazz, soul and improvisation.
 First performance October 10, 2019.

 A new music theater piece by Wolfgang Böhmer and Martin G. Berger